 Ann was born in Harare, Zimbabwe before moving to South Africa as a very young child.
-She grew up and attended school in Howick, a small town in the KwaZulu Natal Midlands, attending university at in Pietermaritzburg where she completed an LLB (Bachelor of Laws) in 2003.
+She grew up and attended school in Howick, a small town in the KwaZulu Natal Midlands, attending university in Pietermaritzburg where she completed an LLB (Bachelor of Laws) in 2003.

 Prior to being admitted as an advocate in 2017, Ann worked for 8 years as an attorney in Johannesburg, specialising in competition law (anti-trust).
 Ann has a Masters in Law which she obtained through the London School of Economics and Political Science in 2012, after being awarded a Chevening Scholarship.

 In 2017, Ann left the management of Born2Run to start a new, elite and sub-elite ladies only team focused on the marathon and ultra-distance events.
 This team, sponsored by Massmart Holdings, became known as Team Massmart and focused on the development, sponsorship and mentorship of South African sub-elite athletes.
 The team was particularly committed to assisting female athletes of colour to excel and move into the elite ranks.
 Members of this team included Two Oceans and/or Comrades gold medalists Stephanie Smith, Katy Van Meter and Ramadimetja Babili, as well as elite athletes such as Renata Vosloo, Victoria Cotter, Enie Manzini, Melinda Jansen van Vuuren, Jenni Kruse, Caroline Poonan and Kate Murray (nee Roberts).
-Roughly half of the members of Team Massmart were coached by Team Ashworth.

-(1) Valencia Marathon (42.2km): 2h35.44 (13th)
+(1) Valencia Marathon (42.2km): 2h35.44 (13th lady)

 (2) Comrades Marathon – Down (90km): 6h10.04 (1st lady)

-(3) Two Oceans Ultra Marathon (56km): 3h50 (5th)
+(3) Two Oceans Ultra Marathon (56km): 3h47 (7th lady)

-(4) Loskop Ultra Marathon (50km): 3h24 (1st)
+(4) Loskop Ultra Marathon (50km): 3h24 (1st lady)

-(5) Comrades Marathon – Up (87km): 6h27 (4th; 2nd South African)
+(5) Comrades Marathon – Up (87km): 6h27 (4th lady; 2nd South African)

 Ann’s coaching style and ideology is based on her own experience as well as the information she has gleaned by attending a range of online classes and seminars related to optimal training, supplementation and nutrition including the 7-week course entitled ‘Women are not Small Men‘ offered by internationally renown physiologist and researcher, Dr. Stacy Sims.
 Ann is a vociferous reader and can be relied upon to stay up to date with scientific research related to optimal athlete performance, despite adopting a “gut feel” approach to her own training and coaching.

 Ann believes athletes need to train smarter, not harder, and that good nutrition (both in terms of eating well and eating regularly) is critical to an athlete’s performance.
-Having suffered from chronic low energy availability and later RED-S as a result of following a very restrictive high-protein, low fat, low carbohydrate diet for three years, Ann was encouraged to launch a program, known as athlEAT™, aligned to Team Ashworth coaching, through which she hopes to educate athletes on how to properly fuel their performance.